-The Alfred Friendly Foundation has awarded the Susan Talalay Award for Outstanding Journalism to Bambang Harymurti, a 1986 Alfred Friendly Fellow and the current CEO and editor-in-chief of Tempo International Media in Indonesia.
+The Alfred Friendly Foundation has awarded the Susan Talalay Award for Outstanding Journalism to Bambang Harymurti, a 1986 Alfred Friendly Fellow who is the commissioner of the company that publishes Tempo Weekly Newsmagazine and a host of other publications in Indonesia.

 Harymurti will receive the award during the annual benefit gala at the National Press Club in Washington on Sept.
 7, an event marking the graduation of the 2018 Fellows and the 50th anniversary of Alfred Friendly’s Pulitzer Prize.
 Susan Talalay is a former director of Alfred Friendly Press Partners and board member of the Alfred Friendly Foundation.

 Harymurti worked for Time magazine while he was an Alfred Friendly Fellow, which he calls a turning point in his career, and covered regional and international news for Tempo before becoming a leader of the weekly news magazine.

 In 2004, Harymurti was found guilty of “defamation and false reporting” in a case related to the magazine’s reporting on a wealthy businessman.
 International press freedom organizations protested Harymutri’s trial, widely criticized as an attack on Indonesia’s news media.